 "Your club sounds too good to resist and I will recommend it to a few sensible friends as soon as I find out how to pronounce it," wrote New York humorist and author Ring Lardner, who became a member of the board of governors.

-Jack Dempsey signed on, and Babe Ruth.
+Boxer Jack Dempsey signed on, and baseball great Babe Ruth.
 Ground was broken in July 1928, and the main clubhouse opened to great fanfare in July 1929.
 Then came the October stock-market crash, followed by the Great Depression, and the grand plan fell to ruins.

 The land around the boiling rapids of the Arrowhead, now the Brule, became Judge C.R.
 Magney State Park.
 Naniboujou's lodge was sold and run as a resort, advertising "No Hay Fever" and $1.50 dinners.
 For a while, it sat empty.

 In 1963, Luther and Susie Wallace of Denver bought the property.
 They considered the Christian God its patron spirit, not the Ojibwe's Naniboujou, but they too were careful stewards.

 "This place lends itself to a Christian atmosphere, and I'd like to preserve that," Luther Wallace said in an August 1977 interview.
 "We don't attract the type of folk turned on by plastic environments."

 A month later, the Luthers' two grown sons drowned in the rain-swollen Brule, and the property passed to a campus Christian association and then, in 1980, to Nancy and Tim Ramey.

 Under the Rameys, the lodge has acquired a modest elegance and a reputation for good food that has earned it many repeat guests.
 But they, too, have had to struggle with tragedy — in 1998, a brick chimney collapsed on Tim Ramey, a volunteer firefighter, as he was leaving the site of a house fire in Hovland.